rvn14/HRMSystem/README.md

    cd HRM_System
 Restore NuGet Packages:

-Open the solution in Visual Studio and restore NuGet packages if they do not load automatically.
+Open the solution in Visual Studio and restore the packages if they aren’t loaded automatically.

-Database Setup
+Database Setup 🗄️
 Using SQL Scripts
-Schema and Seed Data:
+Schema & Seed Data:

-In the /Database folder, you will find schema.sql (and optionally seed.sql).
-These scripts create the necessary database and tables.
+In the /Database folder, you’ll find:

+schema.sql – Contains all necessary SQL commands to create the database and tables.

+seed.sql (optional) – Contains sample data for testing.

 Example schema.sql: